liprec/azurebi-docs/vsts-extensions/azure-data-factory-trigger.md

 # Azure Data Factory Trigger

-This release task can be added to a release pipeline to either start or stop Azure Data Factory triggers.
+This release task can be added to a release pipeline to either start or stop Azure Data Factory or Azure Synapse Workspace triggers.

 ## YAML Snippet